panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 - a short description of the problem the technology was intended to solve
 - a short description of the reasons why the technology wasn't adopted
 - a short statement of the lessons that researchers can learn from our experience with this technology.

+This document is being built collaboratively.
+To contribute your experience, please send a Github pull request to https://github.com/panrg/draft-irtf-panrg-what-not-to-do.

 # Contributions {#Contributions}